lumiratos/mafco/README.md

 <pre>luismatos@localhost:~/mafco$ MAFCOenc chrM-multiz28way.maf</pre>
 This will create the encoded file "chrM-multiz28way.maf.enc" that can be decoded using the following command:
 <pre>luismatos@localhost:~/mafco$ MAFCOdec chrM-multiz28way.maf.enc</pre>
 The decoder will create the file "chrM-multiz28way.maf.dec" that should be the same as the original file "chrM-multiz28way.maf".
-You can verify that by using the diff or cmp command:
+You can verify that by using the _diff_ or _cmp_ command:
 <pre>luismatos@localhost:~/mafco$ cmp chrM-multiz28way.maf chrM-multiz28way.maf.dec
 luismatos@localhost:~/mafco$ diff chrM-multiz28way.maf chrM-multiz28way.maf.dec</pre>

-Let say that you want to encode the MAF file using only 2 threads, splitting the original file into 8 GOBs (parts), using the C template with order 8, and the output file should by "encodedFile.dat".
-In order to do that you need to type:
+Lets say that you want to encode the MAF file using only 2 threads, splitting the original file into 8 GOBs (parts), using the 'C' template with order 8, and the output file should by "encodedFile.dat".
+In order to do that, you need to type:
 <pre>luismatos@localhost:~/mafco$ MAFCOenc -nt 2 -ng 8 -t C -sm 8 -o encodedFile.dat chrM-multiz28way.maf</pre>
-Now if you want to decode only the first 4 GOBs of the "encodedFile.dat", using a single thread and put the decoded data at file "first4GOBsDecoded.maf" just type:
+Now if you want to decode only the first 4 GOBs of the "encodedFile.dat", using a single thread and to put the decoded data at file "first4GOBsDecoded.maf" just type:
 <pre>luismatos@localhost:~/mafco$ MAFCOdec -nt 1 -ng 1:4 -o first4GOBsDecoded.maf encodedFile.dat </pre>

 ## Issues ##